 So how does this affect prices?

-Recall that in order to purchase R22, you must be an EPA-certified technician.
-So, the normal homeowner is unable to purchase a cylinder themselves.
-Also, there are some stern regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This fee is passed on to the homeowner as companies have to cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.
+Don’t forget that in order to purchase R22, you must be an EPA-certified technician.
+So, the normal homeowner can’t purchase a cylinder themselves.
+Also, there are some stern regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies are forced to cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, what does this mean for you?

 If you’re thinking, “Man, this is starting to sound expensive,” you’re spot-on, it is.
-This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.
+This is why when our technicians come out to assess your unit we look to see what refrigerant your unit uses, and in many cases, we’ll recommend an upgrade due to the increasing cost of taking care of an R22 air conditioner.